 How can we actually experience someone else’s something?
 Basically, it’s the strong wish to take on the suffering and experience it that acts as a circumstance for our own negative karma to ripen into suffering.
 We want this to happen, so we can burn off our negative karma – another level we need to work with in tonglen practice.
 It’s not that we’re taking suffering as if we’re taking someone’s sandwich and eating it ourselves.
 It’s much subtler than this, working in terms of circumstances and conditions.

-What was really extraordinary was that having taught this so many times, my teacher actually did it, dying through the practice of tonglen.
+What was really extraordinary, having taught this so many times, my teacher actually did it, dying through the practice of tonglen.
 Serkong Rinpoche saw that there was a serious obstacle to the life of His Holiness the Dalai Lama, and that it would be good if he himself took on this obstacle.

 I had taken Serkong Rinpoche for a physical examination just a few weeks before, and he was in perfectly good health.
 On a particular day, Rinpoche ended a teaching he was giving in the remote area of Spiti, in the Indian Himalayas, and went to a specific person’s house.
 He stopped at a monastery on the way to make offerings, and the monks said, “Please stay,” but he replied, “No, if you want to see me again, you’ll have to come to this house where I am going.”
 At the house he did his usual, very intensive evening practices.
 He told his senior disciple that he could come into the room, and Rinpoche was sitting in a certain posture that wasn’t the way he’d normally go to sleep.
 He started doing a practice that was obviously tonglen, and just died.